COP29: a glossary of climate change terminology

-For outsiders trying to follow proceedings at the annual Conference of the Parties (COP) to the United Nations Framework Convention on Climate Change, the sheer volume of jargon used at this event represents a significant barrier to understanding.
+For outsiders trying to follow proceedings at the annual Conference of the Parties (COP) to the United Nations Framework Convention on Climate Change, the sheer volume of jargon used at this event can be a barrier.
 Experts in this fast-evolving field have coined hundreds of technical terms over the decades.

-Some, such as climate reparations, are relatively new, but older ones are still often misunderstood.
+Some, such as climate reparations, are relatively new, but older phrases are still often misunderstood.
 Several more – leakage, for instance – mean something entirely different from their ordinary definition.

-As COP28 heads to Expo City, Dubai, its president-designate Sultan Ahmed Al Jaber has stressed the need for this to be an inclusive conference.
-In this spirit of inclusivity, the following glossary explains the key climate-related terms that scientists and policy-makers commonly use, so that everyone can understand them.
+The following glossary explains this, and many other, key climate-related terms that scientists and policy-makers commonly use, so that everyone can understand them.

 Adaptation